xaviergenelin/Data-Channel-Prediction/Reports/Bus.md

 ### 3-Way Contingency Table

-This contingency table takes the 2-way table above and breaks it down further by binning it across values of the worst keyword (min shares) variable.
-This will allow exploration of number of keywords observed on a weekday or weekend and see what those counts look like across the different worst keyword (min shares) segments
+This contingency table takes the 2-way table above and breaks it down further by grouping it across values of the worst keyword (min shares) variable.
+This will allow exploration of the number of keywords observed on a weekday or weekend and see what those counts look like across the different worst keyword (min shares) segments

 ``` r